Moir\'e excitons and exciton-polaritons: A review: Moir e excitons

 \subsection{Beyond the Wannier-Mott paradigm: charge-transfer moir\'e excitons}

-To understand the electronic and excitonic properties of moiré heterostructures, continuum models have played a central role.
+Continuum models have played a central role for understanding the electronic and excitonic properties of moiré heterostructures.
 These effective models describe the low-energy bands of carriers or excitons using smooth potentials derived from symmetry and interlayer coupling, circumventing the complexity of full atomistic calculations.
 These models have successfully captured moiré-induced minibands, hybridisation effects, and selection rules across a wide range of materials and twist angles~\cite{Bistritzer2011moire,HongyiPRB2017,Yu2017moire,Wu2017topological,Wu2018theory,Ruiz2019interlayer,FengchengWuPRL2019}.
 Theoretically, it is known that the moir\'e potentials for electrons and holes are, in general, different, exhibiting potential wells at different sites of the moir\'e supercell \cite{Magorrian2021multifaceted,Soltero2022moire,Hagel2024polarization}, separated by nanometric distances.
 In spite of this, a long standing assumption has been that, even in moir\'e excitons, the electron and hole would remain close together, given the large exciton binding energies found in 2D semiconductors.
 An \emph{ansatz} emerged from this picture, whereby the moir\'e exciton Bohr radius is assumed much smaller than the moir\'e periodicity.
-The moir\'e excitons are then described by the Wannier-Mott equation \eqref{eq:wanniermott}, supplemented by an exciton moir\'e potential
+The moir\'e excitons are then described by the Wannier-Mott equation \eref{eq:wanniermott}, supplemented by an exciton moir\'e potential

-where both the electron and hole positions are taken at the COM coordinates $\RR$ \cite{HenriquesXPhos,Ruiz2020theory,Soltero2023dimensionality} .
-However, recent ab-initio calculations on aligned WSe$_2$/WS$_2$ heterostructures have shown that an alternative picture~\cite{Naik2022intralayer} is possible, where electrons and holes localised at different moir\'e sites can bind electrostatically into so-called \emph{charge transfer moir\'e excitons}.
+where both the electron and hole positions are taken at the COM coordinates $\RR$ \cite{HenriquesXPhos,Ruiz2020theory,Soltero2023dimensionality}.
+However, recent \emph{ab initio} calculations on aligned WSe$_2$/WS$_2$ heterostructures have shown that an alternative picture~\cite{Naik2022intralayer} is possible, where electrons and holes localised at different moir\'e sites can bind electrostatically into so-called \emph{charge transfer moir\'e excitons}.
 By now, experimental evidence exists for both intralayer~\cite{Naik2022intralayer,Li2024imaging} and interlayer~\cite{Wang2023intercell} charge transfer moir\'e excitons in the TMD heterobilayer WSe${}_2$/WS${}_2$.

 The existence of intralayer charge-transfer excitons was confirmed experimentally by their distinct optical signatures.
 For example, whereas modulated Wannier-Mott moiré excitons exhibit enhanced oscillator strength and tight electron-hole correlation near high-symmetry stacking regions, charge transfer excitons exhibit reduced oscillator strength and strong sensitivity to environmental screening due to their extended spatial character.
 This can be observed experimentally via reflection spectroscopy \cite{Naik2022intralayer}, while their spatial distribution can be mapped by photocurrent tunneling microscopy \cite{Li2024imaging}.